-The architecture group has a history of impactful and innovative thinking.
-The now-pervasive simultaneous multithreading was developed here at CSE.
-The WaveScalar project has shown that imperative programs can run in a data-flow fashion in a highly scalable architecture.
-Finally, we have recently shown that it is possible to make multicore systems more reliable without removing inherent determinism and without compromising performance.These technologies have been licensed by UW's Center for Commercialization, demonstrating their benefit and impact.
+UW CSE’s computer architecture group has a proud history of innovation with tangible impact on the field of computing.
+The now-pervasive simultaneous multithreading was developed here.
+Our WaveScalar project showed that imperative programs can run in a data-flow fashion in a highly scalable architecture.
+We also demonstrated that it is possible to make multicore systems more reliable by controlling inherent non-determinism and automatically avoiding bugs without compromising performance.